 In order to get more value, measure this statistic both in aggregate and more granularly by sales rep, product line, stage, customer type, region or channel depending on what breakdowns are more important in your organization.

-How to Measure Success: Percentage of quotes that resulted in signed deals
+How to Measure Success: Percentage of quotes that resulted in signed deals.

-KPI #4: Guidance Compliance – Reflects adoption of discounting guidelines designed to counteract runaway discounting.
+Guidance compliance reflects the adoption of discounting guidelines designed to counteract runaway discounting.
 Or, if using data-science driven pricing guidance with CPQ, the percentage of quotes that stayed within recommended pricing guardrails.

 Like average quote value, measure this statistic both in aggregate and more granularly as needed.

 Every business has differences and nuances to how they measure sales effectiveness and CPQ success, but starting with the recommendations above should provide you with a solid foundation for demonstrating ROI to your leadership team.

 Learn more about how CPQ software is key to more wins and happier customers.